DanTappan/USBRecord-Control/README.md

 running a desktop
 - creates a new systemctl service **usbrecord** which will run at system startup as the current user

-Currently, you have to import the **USBRecord.companionconfig** by hand to set up the buttons

 The Quick Install procedure below uses a copy of the application from the repository, which was pre-built for ARM64 Debian based systems (e.g. Raspian, Armbian) using pyinstaller.
 Alternatively you can clone the repository and build your own copy prior to running the install script

+Currently, you have to import the **USBRecord.companionconfig** by hand to set up the buttons

+In order for the shutdown command to work, you must use **ssh-keygen** to create a private key for user **companion** (in /home/companion/.ssh) and install the associated public key in /home/*user*/.ssh/authorized_keys

 ### Quick Install